THE DAYCARE (OR PRESCHOOL) HANDOFF:

 Some Parting Thoughts

-Daycare policies run the gamut of reasonable to crazy, and how a particular policy aligns with the potty training approach you take is a bit of a crap shoot.
+Daycare policies run the gamut from reasonable to crazy, and how a particular policy aligns with the potty training approach you take at home is a bit of a crap shoot.
 What this leaves us with, is the fact that there will be some misalignment with daycare.
 In fact, there may be A LOT of misalignment.
 DO NOT lose sleep over this.
 Instead embrace it!
 Follow our three step approach, incorporate your daycare's training practices where it makes sense and, in areas where things must be different, try to get creative and explain to your child why things are different at daycare and at home.
 Your child WILL get it!

 More Interesting Reads